Omicron is a dress rehearsal for the next pandemic | eKathimerini.com

 Seek and you shall find

-In any other context, it would have been unremarkable: On Nov.
-28, a San Francisco resident who had been feeling mildly ill took a COVID test.
+In any other context, it would have been unremarkable: On November 28, a San Francisco resident who had been feeling mildly ill took a Covid test.
 The next day, it came back positive.

 What set off alarm bells, however, was that the resident had recently returned from South Africa, where the newly discovered omicron variant was widespread.